Later is NOW!

 But do we also give others who come to us with their apologies and assurances of change the same response?
 How can we know for sure our second and third chances will be taken to heart?
 We can’t, of course, but that shouldn’t keep us from showing mercy.

-But after all of the Old Testament promises, the prophecies, the "then"… came fulfillment… the NOW!
+But after all of the Old Testament promises, the prophecies, the then, came the NOW!
+The fulfillment!

 The New Testament is full of the now of salvation.
 Paul’s letters are most insistent!
 Over and over he uses “now” in the sense of urgency and conviction.
 “I tell you, now is the time of God’s favor, now is the day of salvation” (2 Cor.
 6:2).